Amazon ECS container instance IAM role - Amazon Elastic Container Service

 8. Choose Create policy to save your new policy.

 After you create the policy, attach the policy to the container instance role.
-For information about how to attach the policy to the role, see Modifying a role permissions policy (console) in the AWS Identity and Access Management User Guide.
+For information about how to attach the policy to the role, see Updating permissions for a role in the AWS Identity and Access Management User Guide.

 AWS CLI